yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 In `./client/src/services/collectionService.ts`, implement the following service functions:

 - `getAllCollectionsByUsername`: Fetches all collections for a user
   - The getAllCollectionsByUsername function retrieves all collections for a specific user with proper authorization.
 Make a GET request using api.get().
 The usernameToView is a path parameter, while currentUsername is a query parameter for permissions.
-Check for status 200 and throw "Error while fetching all collections" if it fails.
+Check for status 200 and throw "Error when fetching all collections" if it fails.
 Return res.data, containing an array of PopulatedDatabaseCollection objects.

 - `getCollectionById`: Fetches a single collection by ID
   - The getCollectionById function fetches a single collection by ID with user authorization.
 Use api.get(), where the collectionId is specified as the path parameter and the username is included as the query parameter.
-Verify status 200 and throw "Error while fetching collection" on failure.
+Verify status 200 and throw "Error when fetching collection" on failure.
 Return res.data with the PopulatedDatabaseCollection object.

 - `createCollection`: Creates a new collection
   - The createCollection function creates a new collection by sending a POST request with the collection object as the request body.
-Use api.post() to send the request and check if the response status is 200; if it is not, throw an error with the message "Error while creating collection."
+Use api.post() to send the request and check if the response status is 200; if it is not, throw an error with the message "Error when creating collection."
 Return res.data containing the created collection object.

 - `deleteCollection`: Deletes a collection
   - The deleteCollection function permanently removes a collection with user verification.
-Use api.delete() to request where both parameters are included in the URL (no request body needed).
-Verify status 200 and throw "Error while deleting collection" on failure.
+Use api.delete() with collectionId as a path parameter and username as a query parameter.
+The request URL should be formatted as `/api/collection/delete/${collectionId}?username=${username}`.
+Verify status 200 and throw "Error when deleting collection" on failure.
 Return res.data with the deletion confirmation.

 - `toggleSaveQuestion`: Adds or removes a question from a collection
   - The toggleSaveQuestion function adds or removes questions from collections using toggle logic.
 Send a PATCH request using api.patch(), passing { collectionId, questionId, username } as the request body.
-Check for status 200 and throw "Error while toggling save question" if failed.
+Check for status 200 and throw "Error when toggling save question" if failed.
 Return res.data with the operation result.

 #### Grading (90 points)

-- `useAllCollectionsPage` hook = 10 points
+- `useAllCollectionsPage` hook = 8 points
-- `AllCollectionsPage` component = 10 points
+- `AllCollectionsPage` component = 8 points
 - `useCollectionPage` hook = 10 points
-- `CollectionPage` component = 7 points
+- `CollectionPage` component = 6 points
 - `useDeleteCollectionButton` hook = 5 points
 - `DeleteCollectionButton` component = 3 points
 - `useNewCollectionPage` hook = 8 points
 - `NewCollectionPage` component = 5 points
 - `useSaveToCollectionModal` hook = 7 points
-- `SaveToCollectionModal` component = 20 points
+- `SaveToCollectionModal` component = 15 points
 - Collection service functions = 15 points

 ### Task 2: Communities Frontend Implementation (90 points)